dawson-brown/AES/README.md

-# AES
+# Block Ciphers
-A small C implementation of AES
+A block cipher suite.

-Only 128 for now.
+All common modes of operations and block ciphers.